 |Title:||Head Basketball Coach|

-Dee Vick is in his sixth season as head basketball coach at Hampden-Sydney.
+Dee Vick recently completed his sixth season as head basketball coach at Hampden-Sydney in 2014.
 A 1994 graduate of The College with a Bachelor of Arts degree in psychology, Vick brings a wealth of coaching experience, both in Division III and Division I, to the Tiger staff.

 In 2011-12, the Tigers went 19-8, it’s best winning percentage since going 25-5 in the ODAC Championship 2003-04 season, and was nearly flawless at home with a 11-1 record in Fleet Gynasium.
 H-SC also went 11-5 in the ODAC, finishing in a tie for third while advancing to the ODAC Tournament semifinals.
 Hampden-Sydney defeated Top 25 ranked Randolph-Macon on Senior Day and also set a school single-game record for points by scoring 140 on Patrick Henry.
 Junior forward Harrison George was named First-Team All-ODAC and Third-Team D3Hoops.com All-Region while sophomore center Khobi Williamson earned Third-Team All-ODAC accolades.